 Block chain auditing focuses on outcomes

 The future is to look past the silos and focus on people impacted by the processes and actions.
 For example, if our HR department has a people management process, aren’t we better off asking the employees what they experience of the HR Departments activities rather than just speaking with the HR department?
 Different types of employee will be experiencing what the HR Dept do based on the context and their unique job role.
 In auditing terms these are individual blocks of data.
 By asking a large range of people or blocks we can explore the true nature of a cross-departmental process where people are interacting as a chain – hence block chain auditing.
 By involving different participants as blocks we remove the value judgements because the output of each block is checked against the experience of the next as to its value and impact.

 Seems straight forward, but this isn’t an approach adopted by many organisations, mainly for two reasons;

 - Change is difficult – it can be hard for individuals and organisations to embrace change.
 But if we are to improve, then change we must.

 - Capacity – Interviewing 100+ employees that comprise a single cross-departmental process is time consuming.
 It can get very complex and analysing all the interactions can be beyond a single auditor to collect, analyse and report.
 We must look to tools which enable us to achieve this.

 In summary, using block chain technology and experiential audit techniques allows us to digitise audit evidence and translate the importance of this in terms of risk to cross-departmental process outcomes.

-About the author: Colin Rosam from HPO Risk Solutions is an experienced sales professional working in and leading sales teams.
-Focused on helping organisations digitise risk & compliance by leveraging the power of cloud, block chain and AI tools to optimise business and compliance performance.
+About the author: Ian Rosam from HPO Risk Solutions is focused on helping organisations digitise risk & compliance by leveraging the power of cloud, block chain and AI tools to optimise business and compliance performance.